 “We appear to have been pre-wired in the case of the limbic system as well, to respond emotionally to threats to self- or species-preservation …”

-Of course, the scientific community has gone out of its way to naysay this theory, asserting that non-mammals have other brain structures that serve the same purpose.
+Of course, the scientific community has gone out of its way to naysay this theory, asserting that non-mammals have other brain structures that serve similar purposes.
 They cite cephalopods and birds (though not reptiles) that display surprisingly advanced mental capacities. http://www.scientificamerican.com/article.cfm?id=one-world-many-minds.
 But this theory remains quite useful to illustrate the mental priorities in different kinds of humans.

-We occupy WeaponWorld, a man-dominated world bereft of God’s Peace, mutual welcome and care.
+We live on WeaponWorld, a world dominated by man and bereft of God’s Peace, mutual welcome and care.
 Could we re-establish God’s PeaceWorld?
-The God I believe in abhors War and loves Peace among the children.
-God will reward faithful Learners eager for Peace, as genuine offspring and true saints.
+The God I believe in abhors War and loves Peace.
+God will reward faithful Learners eager for Peace as God’s genuine offspring and saints.
 That reward will translate into miracles.

-Let’s say you were neither a rockbed atheist nor overly devout – neither dogmatic nor closed-minded – and sought to verify the existence of God solely for your own satisfaction.
-What better way to do it than rebuild WeaponWorld into PeaceWorld and witness God’s self-reveal by showering us with miracles of approbation?
-After all, we would be doing what God had always taught us to do instead of what God forbade – in defiance of thousands of years of aberrant commands by weapon fundamentalists and ideological liars: “Kill, lie, rob your neighbor, despise him, and pray in public.
+Let’s say you were neither a rockbed atheist nor overly devout – often equally closed-minded – and sought to verify the existence of God solely for your own satisfaction.
+What better way to do it than to reconstruct WeaponWorld into PeaceWorld and witness God’s self-disclosure through a shower of miracles of approbation?
+After all, we would be doing what God had always wanted us to do instead of what God forbade – in defiance of thousands of years of aberrant commands by weapon fundamentalists and ideological story tellers: “Kill, lie, rob your neighbor, despise him, and pray in public.
 We order you to obey the commandments of mere men, even though forbidden by God.”

 It would be as if we were acting out our part in a play, except that all the props, costumes and lighting would conform more closely to Peace and improve over time.
 Furthermore, the play’s sponsors, cast, crew and audience would have changed their mind – that WeaponWorld was not so hot – and we’d be better off on PeaceWorld.

-Every Learner could assume – with more freedom, zeal and fellow feeling; with greater ease, happiness, thrift and safety; less troubled by fear; using exponentially greater artistry, passion and devotion – the bearing of God’s massed saints: athirst for, drunk with and fulfilled by the Peace of God, until God secured His Peace.
+Every Learner could assume – with more freedom, zeal and fellow feeling; with greater ease and thrift; less troubled by risk and fear; using exponentially greater artistry, passion and devotion – the bearing of God’s massed saints: athirst for, drunk with and filled by the Peace of God, until God secured His Peace.

-We are all Learners, from birth to death.
-As political, moral, spiritual, and pragmatic beings linked in love and family affinity with everyone else – for better or for worse – we are the Chosen Ones in this continuum of space-time.
+From birth to death we are all Learners.
+As political, moral, spiritual, and pragmatic beings linked in love and family affinity with everyone else – for better or worse – we are the Chosen in this continuum of space-time.
 Of God, of Allah, of Fate or of Nothing?
 Whatever you choose to call it.
-I call it God, and us, God’s, including every other manifestation everywhere and nowhere.
+I call it God, and us, God’s, including every other manifestation anywhere, everywhere and nowhere.

-Does this mythical conglomeration bother you?
+Does this metaphysical conglomeration bother you?
 If so, why?
 Your favorite definition of God is automatically included.

-Instead, we have elected to subsist as WeaponWorld slaves.
-Caught up in a tap dance of perpetual war and ephemeral peace, we improvise as we go along paying homage to two contrary sets of values: weapon mentality and peace mentality.
-Suffering from this mass schizophrenia and hostage to it, we have become nothing more than asocial sheep and incompetent wolves … God’s spoiled children instead of God’s saints.
+Instead, we have opted to subsist as WeaponWorld slaves.
+Caught up in a tap dance of perpetual war and ephemeral peace, we improvise as we go along, paying homage to two contrary sets of values: weapon mentality and peace mentality.
+Suffering from this mass schizophrenia and hostage to it, we have reduced ourselves to nothing more than asocial sheep and incompetent wolves … God’s spoiled children instead of God’s saints.

 What a sorry waste!